CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

     richtext: ""
   - type: want_know_more
     article_title: Want to know more?
-    article_description: "The CMHA Thriving at Work Guide is a framework of standards for organisations to adopt in developing their wellbeing strategies, based on existing good practice in business.
-It was developed by CMHA UK and launched in 2018 in response to the recommendations in the 2017 Stevenson/Farmer's ‘Thriving at Work Review of Mental Health and Employers’. "
+    article_description: The CMHA Thriving at Work program was developed and launched by the City Mental Health Alliance UK in 2018, in response to the recommendations in the 2017 Stevenson/Farmer's ‘Thriving at Work Review of Mental Health and Employers’.
+More information can be found on the CMHA website.
     article_fullname: City Mental Health Alliance UK
     article_email: https://citymha.org.uk/
 ---